dawidkotarba/interview_questions/java.md

 - Is it a good practice to use "Optional" as a method argument?
 How about serialization?
 - What do you think about returning a Stream from a method?
 - There is set of users.
 Each user contains set of languages he speaks.
 How to get all languages spoken by all users? (stream with flatmap and distincts)
+- Fields in lambdas are effective final.
+How we can bypass that to i.e. increment a value inside (use objects like i.e. AtomicInteger to increment)

 ## Generics
 - What is "type erasure"?
 Why it was introduced?
 What version of Java introduced generics?